Sunday, December 31, 2023

 The pizzelles lurked in the back of my mind like an unfinished project.
 I even started looking at pizzelle irons on Ebay, telling myself that I would never buy one.
 Here's how well that went:

 I don't normally do unboxing photos, but I have to commend the person who packed this.
 Many sellers just slap a wad of bubble wrap onto something and assume it is safe.
 But this seller packed our pizzelle iron marvelously.
-Please note the styrofoam lining that was placed against the sides of the box before filling the center with confetti and pizzelles.
+Please note the styrofoam lining that was placed against the sides of the box before filling the center with confetti.

 After further unwrapping, our treasure was finally free!
 Again, I have to commend the person who packed this.
 I've always believed you should pack things as if you were going to throw the box down a flight of stairs.
 After all, if you want a 20-pound package sent across the continent in four days for the price of a mediocre pizza, do you really think they can afford to lovingly caress your precious cargo throughout its journey?